getcarina/getcarina.com/_posts/2016-04-11-docker-austin-how-do-i-even-swarm.md

 {{ page.excerpt }} I've since changed the title to Effective Docker Swarm.

 This is a meetup I've been attending for the past year and know everyone pretty well already.
+If you're in the Austin area, you're always welcome to join us at [Docker Austin](http://www.meetup.com/Docker-Austin/).
 Thursday night was an audience of 40-50 and they were highly engaged to say the least.
 I got a lot of great, detailed questions on Carina and Swarm during the talk.
 I literally spent twelve minutes on the Carina architecture slide while getting peppered with questions.

 Here's the video.